mocoding-software/webpack-typescript-builder/README.md

 2. Adds images, fonts, style (css and sass) rules
 3. Adds CheckerPlugin and TsConfigPathsPlugin

-The final `wwwroot` folder may look as following
+The final `wwwroot` folder will look as following

 ```
 /bundle.js